smurffers/Predict_future_sales/README.md

 # Contributions
-If you like our work and would like to contribute to this work please submit a pull request or issue with your details
+If you like our work and would like to contribute to this work please submit a pull request or issue with your details.